Veykril/tlborm/src/macros/syntax/expansion.md

 let eight = 2 * four!();
 ```

-We can visualise this partial AST as follows:
+We can visualize this partial AST as follows:

 ```text
 ┌─────────────┐